Category Archives: marriage fraud

 Counsel can further help you avoid misrepresenting material facts to the USCIS officer and explain unfavorable information to defuse a difficult situation.
 They advise you on pitfalls and weaknesses in your case that will likely be at issue in the interview.
 They determine when and how to best present testimony and documentary evidence to highlight positive factors and offset negative factors in your case.

 It is rare for interviews to be video-recorded.
 Without counsel, it will just be the USCIS officer and you (and possibly your interpreter) in the interview room.
-The officer will takes notes for the file, but you typically will not have access to them unless you submit a Freedom of Information/Privacy Act Request, which normally takes several months to process.
+The officer will take notes for the file, but you typically will not have access to them unless you submit a Freedom of Information/Privacy Act Request, which normally takes several months to process.
 Moreover, in the FOIA response, the agency may redact, or black out, any information protected by one of the nine FOIA exemptions to prevent certain harms, such as an invasion of privacy, or harm to law enforcement investigations.

 An attentive attorney at the interview will carefully observe the discussion and take informative notes on questions asked and answers given.
 If USCIS issues a Notice of Intent to Deny or other adverse notice based on purported discrepancies and inconsistencies at the interview, an attorney may provide a credible explanation on what was said in the interview and how it was conducted.
 It won’t just be your word against the allegations of the interviewing officer.